 The writer Thomas Mann (1875-1955), born in Lübeck, was closely associated with the Tesdorpf family.
 Krafft Tesdorpf was appointed guardian after the death of his father.
 In the author's famous novel "Buddenbrooks", the Rotspon and the Tesdorpfs are immortalized as "wine dealers Kistenmaker".
 The company is still located in the legendary Mengstrasse, a few meters from the "Buddenbrookhaus".
 The house became an absolute top address and Lübeck developed into one of the most important trading places for wine.
 Tesdorpf supplied all the major dealers in the north, the Scandinavian royal courts, the tsar court in St. Petersburg and the Prussian kings and emperors in Berlin and Potsdam.

-A special feature was and is a close relationship to the trading place Bordeaux or for Bordeaux wine trade, In 1782 Hinrich Tesdorpf married Susanne Schyler, the daughter of the renowned wine dynasty Schröder and Schÿler in Bordeaux (owner of Château Kirwan ).
-Today, many wines are the first address from many countries Europe and the New world offered.
-The product range comprises around 400 top qualities of well-known producers.
+A specialty was and is a close relationship to the trading center Bordeaux or to Bordeaux wine trade, In 1782 Hinrich Tesdorpf married Susanne Schyler, the daughter of the renowned dynasty Schröder and Schÿler in Bordeaux (owner of Chateau Kirwan ).
+Today, many wines are the top address from many countries Europe and the New world offered.
+The product range includes around 400 top qualities from well-known producers.
 Besides, too spirits, Specialties like sherry vinegar, olive oil and accessories for Pairing offered.
-The company was founded in 1999 by Hawesko taken over, but still led by a descendant of the family, Carl Johann Tesdorpf.
-See also below largest wine companies in the world,
+The company was founded in 1999 by Hawesko taken over, but still managed by a descendant of the family, Carl Johann Tesdorpf.
+See also under largest wine companies in the world,